tuxdotrs/nix-config/README.md

 ## Installation

+> [!NOTE]
-> **Note:** This will get your base system ready, but keep in mind that many things might not work correctly — such as monitor resolution, font size, and more.
+> This will get your base system ready, but keep in mind that many things might not work correctly — such as monitor resolution, font size, and more.

 ### Prerequisites